 DECAMERON-19: dispatches from the isolated city

-A transnational collaboration from cities around the world, generating 100 stories in response to life during this global pandemic.
+A transnational collaboration from cities around the world, generating 100 stories in response to life during the global pandemic.

-Shown in October 2020 at CENTRE OF GRAVITY at Soapworks in Bristol & at Sunaparanta Centre of the Arts in Goa
+Shown as a group exhibtion and film installation at CENTRE OF GRAVITY at Gardiner Huskins Soapworks in Bristol & at Sunaparanta Centre of the Arts in Goa in October 2020

-The project draws inspiration from the literature of plague, in particular Boccaccio’s ‘Decameron’, in which ten characters, sheltering in an empty villa outside Florence, tell each other stories whilst in isolation from the Black Death of 1348.
-DECAMERON-19, by contrast, plays out in the digital present, physically and virtually, in our streets and public spaces, under open skies and in cyber-space.
+The project drew inspiration from the literature of plague, in particular Boccaccio’s ‘Decameron’, in which ten characters, sheltering in an empty villa outside Florence, tell each other stories whilst in isolation from the Black Death of 1348.
+DECAMERON-19, by contrast, played out in the digital present, physically and virtually, in our streets and public spaces, under open skies and in cyber-space.

-Each contributor, in turn, writes and presents a score which then becomes a tool for exploring the edges of shared, and separate, space.
-The embodied and situated responses, reflect the common and the unique spatial, psychological, social and political conditions we find ourselves in.
+Each contributor, in turn, wrote and presented a score which became a tool for exploring the edges of shared and separate space.
+The embodied and situated responses, reflected the common and uniquely spatial, psychological, social and political conditions we found ourselves in during an era of global lockdowns.

 As we now enter a new a phase of pandemic, and ever stricter measures to curb the rapid spread of an invisible contagion, we don’t see an obvious end to DECAMERON-19.
 Reaching 100 stories is our next milestone...